manusa/yakc/README.md

 - [Pod](quickstarts/pod) contains a Maven project with examples to the diverse available API operations for  Pod resources.
   See nested [README.md](quickstarts/pod/README.md) for more information.
+- [Pod Logs](quickstarts/pod-logs) contains a Maven project with an example showcasing how to retrieve Pod logs, both with follow and no-follow options.
+  See nested [README.md](quickstarts/pod-logs/README.md) for more information.
 - [Top for Nodes](quickstarts/top-nodes) contains a Maven project with an example on how to query Nodes and Pod containers to calculate resource availability and usage.
   See nested [README.md](quickstarts/top-nodes/README.md) for more information.